AAMIASoftwares-research/JA_ImpleMENTAL/README.md

 # JA_ImpleMENTAL

-Code for the european Joint Action ImpleMENTAL, which tryes to raise awareness on mental health situation of countries and the need for proper data gathering and storing.
+Code for the european Joint Action ImpleMENTAL, which tries to raise awareness on mental health situation of countries and the need for proper data gathering and storing.

 ## RESOURCES